No one can predict the crash of your system or hard drive or DaVinci Resolve.

 - The Project Manager should display your recovered project.

 If, for some reason, the project folder is still not displayed, then try to create a new database and place the db file over there.

 How to Recover DaVinci Resolve Corrupted Project File?

 If Resolve crashes when you try to open the recovered project, then the project file could be CORRUPTED!

-In those extreme cases, head over to Blackmagic forum and upload your project.db file in the required thread (they might ask you to upload in dropbox and then share the link).
+In those extreme cases, head over to the Blackmagic forum and upload your project.db file in the required thread (they might ask you to upload in Dropbox and then share the link).